 What is Hyper-local Marketing?

 Hyper-local Marketing focuses on driving revenue from a geographically defined space near your business.
 What constitutes Hyper-local can vary depending on the population density of your business location.
 If you are in Frisco, TX then Hyper Local might cover an area within 10-20 miles of your business location.
 If you are in NY, NY then hyper local may constitute cover a couple square blocks or less.
-This blog is not about technical know-how.
-Four of the tips are common sense business practices that you can use to grow your local business 10-20%.
+This blog is not an SEO technical know-how.
+Four of these tips are common sense business practices that you can use to grow your local business 10-20%.

 “Focusing our website on local marketing instead of being an online brochure has made a huge difference in our business.”

 At Seota when we write or talk about hyper-local marketing we are typically referring to hyper local SEO and internet marketing.
 We are also focused on the 800 gorilla in the room, Google.
 Google has great tools to help you market your business to local clientele.
 The Google “My Business Page” (GMB), which was called Google Places, is the best tool available to drive phone calls and web traffic to your business.
 The holy grail of local internet marketing is to be in the Google Local Pack for relevant searches.
 When managed correctly, your GMB page can be your secret weapon.

 7 8 quick ways to improve your hyper-local marketing efforts – before you begin we suggest you define your hyper-local market.

 1. Claim your Google My Business Page (GMB)